danielscholl/git-mirror-automation/docs/Supported sources.md

 By default Azure DevOps projects are private.
 To use a private DevOps project as a mirror source you must provide an access token along with the url.

+:warning: When cloning private repositories make sure the target is also private or you will expose your private repositories!

 ``` json
 {
   "source": {